Shabansky/crypto-tracker/README.md

 In case this project survives beyond the interview (why not?), there are some ideas for improvement:

+- Update system to actually send emails :)
 - Add support for ticker types other than Bitcoin's
 - Additional providers.
 This can provide redundancy against provider outage plus aggregate to an average if data diverges
 - Add API authentication using Bearer tokens.
 Was planned to be in initial product but contstrained for time.
 - Notify clients of service outage end.
 Perhaps another scheduler with more frequent calls (1-5 mins) to check for provider state.
 A heartbeat of sorts that works up until service returns OK.
+- Integrate Vault or similar for credentials
+- Logs to ElasticSearch or similar.
+Optimize logs for respective system.
+- On service outage restoration, implement a mechanism that refreshes the ticker data.
+As a service outage of one hour will skip an hour's ticker and provide wrong data.Perhaps use the Tickers History API endpoint.